bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ### Module Interop Mode

 By default, a module Interop inherits the `Mode` setting from the root JSInterop in bUnit.
-However, you can override it explicitly and have it in a different mode from other module Interop or the root JSInterop.
+However, you can override it explicitly and have it in a different mode from another module's Interop or the root JSInterop.
 Just set the `Mode` property, e.g.:

 ```csharp
 var moduleInterop = ctx.JSInterop.SetupModule("hello.js");